 Dog Canyon is a 10.2 mile out and back trail located near Alamogordo, New Mexico and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible from September until May.
+The trail is primarily used for hiking and is best used from September until May.

 it was beautiful, the fog made it extra majestic!

 Awesome hike!
 First mile is a big challenge, use walking sticks.